aosasona/hitlist-cli-v2/README.md

 ## Create a new Hit List account

-Create a new Hit List account from the terminal, you can also do this on the webiste at https://www.hitlist.dev
+Create a new Hit List account from the terminal, you can also do this on the website at https://www.hitlist.dev

 ```
 hit join